Diagnostic evaluation of the voice

 - state of hydration of the mucous membrane of the larynx

-The Voice Therapist is responsible for assessing the factors impacting on the functional behavior of the voice and determining the suitability of the person for voice rehabilitation or if further referrals need to be considered.
+The Voice Therapist is responsible for assessing the factors impacting on the functional performance of the voice and determining the suitability of the person for voice rehabilitation or if further referrals need to be considered.